asibkamalsada/wrpr/pyscripts/readme.md

 `python csvhandler.py folder/containing/csvs file.asp`

 where the given folder has to contain the same `csv` files as in `bsp1` with the same formatting.
-It will print the corresponding `asp` atoms, rules, etc to the command line.
+It will print the corresponding `asp` atoms, rules, etc to the specified file.

+## `reschedule.py`

+use the `reschedule.py` script as follows:

+`python reschedule.py folder/containing/asps solution.asp`

+where the given folder has to contain `knowledgeBase.asp`, `timetableConstrains.asp` and `timetableOptimization.asp` and the `solution.asp` has to be the file containing the timetable asp file currently in use.
+It will create a subfolder `rescheduled` containing the newly found timetables with the user-defined restrictions.